dejadavi/data-engineer-workbench/README.md

     export BENCH_DATA_DIR=<Some Dir> >> ~/.bashrc && \
     source ~/.bashrc

-2. ) From The Root Of This Directory, and with  Run:
+2. ) From the root of this directory, run:

-    ./build-images.sh
+    ./dewb init

 This builds a (very large) base image with the Spark, Hive and Hadoop binaries and several worker services on top of that.